The NGO dedicated to the binturong

 Main objective: understand the links between binturong and the forest

-Binturong and its juvenile obtained by camera trapping - Irawan forest, Palawan Island, Philippines
+Photograph of a binturong and its juvenile obtained by camera trapping - Irawan forest, Palawan Island, Philippines

-Binturong obtained by camera trapping - Second study site, Palawan Island, Philippines
+Photograph of a binturong obtained by camera trapping - Second study site, Palawan Island, Philippines

-Study in progress: study of ecological preferences
+Study in progress: understanding the ecological preferences of binturong

 The players in the field: an international, multidisciplinary team